JNIM–ISSP war: Truce and return to hostilities (May 2022 – present)

 Attacks between the two groups continued into 2023, with fierce battles being reported in February 2023 in Mali, and elsewhere between March and August.
 A new group, Jama'at Wahdat al-Muslimin was formed in August 2023 to found a truce between the groups, but these notions faded quickly.
-While hostilities between JNIM and ISGS were fierce in 2022 and 2023, they were not as intense and common as those of 2019 and 2020 due to financial strain and both groups having a bigger enemy in the Malian, Burkinabe, and Nigerien juntas.
+While hostilities between JNIM and ISSP were fierce in 2022 and 2023, they were not as intense and common as those of 2019 and 2020 due to financial strain and both groups having a bigger enemy in the Malian, Burkinabe, and Nigerien juntas.
 Neither group focused on holding territory, but instead gaining influence by earning the trust of the local population and being seen as a protective group, especially as the Sahelian juntas began targeting civilians more often.
-Many populations sympathetic to JNIM and ISGS see the price of living under sharia law worth it compared to being attacked by Malian, Burkinabe, or Nigerien soldiers.
+Many populations sympathetic to JNIM and ISSP see the price of living under sharia law worth it compared to being attacked by Malian, Burkinabe, or Nigerien soldiers.
 Fighting between the two groups resumed in Bambofa, Dori Department, Burkina Faso on June 26, 2025, with JNIM claiming to have killed several IS-SP militants.
-Another clash occurred on September 16, 2025 near Sebba, Burkina Faso, where IS-SP militants ambushed JNIM positions to have killed 50-70 JNIM memebers in the attack, though exact figures remain unverified.
+Another clash occurred on September 16, 2025, near Sebba, Burkina Faso, where IS-SP militants ambushed JNIM positions to have killed 50-70 JNIM members in the attack, though exact figures remain unverified.
+Another clash occurred in the Pétél Kolé border crossing, in the Téra Department on 6 April 2026, where IS militants clashed with JNIM militants, killing 35 JNIM militants.

 Propaganda

-JNIM and The ISGS have both produced or published propaganda against each other, with both having different approaches to their propaganda.
+JNIM and the ISSP have both produced or published propaganda against each other, with both having different approaches to their propaganda.

 JNIM Propaganda

-JNIM's media wing Az-Zallaqa has published multiple videos against ISGS, usually showing JNIM fighting ISGS, or showing videos of people injured by ISGS.
+JNIM's media wing Az-Zallaqa has published multiple videos against ISSP, usually showing clashes with the group, or showing videos of people injured by ISSP.

-In the videos that show JNIM fighting ISGS they use the common propaganda tool used by Al-Qaeda and ISIS called nasheeds, many of JNIM's videos against ISGS use Nasheeds from killed AQAP member Abu Yusuf Al-Waqari, who was a staunch Anti-IS vocalist.
+In the videos that show JNIM fighting ISSP they use the common propaganda tool used by Al-Qaeda and ISIS called nasheeds, many of JNIM's videos against ISSP use Nasheeds from killed AQAP member Abu Yusuf Al-Waqari, who was a staunch anti-IS vocalist.
 These videos would commonly use the nasheeds "Woe to you, O' descendants of Harqous" (in Arabic: ويل لكم يا احفاد حرقوص) and "Shoot at the enemy" (In Arabic: كرة على معتدي كرة) both made by Abu Yusuf.